 Once you’ve planned the itinerary for your next trip, it’s time to figure out how you’re going to get around once you’ve arrived.
 While some major cities have public transportation from the airport, others may not.
 You want to visit all the areas you’ve mapped out, but sometimes just getting there is half the journey.
 Below are some ideas for some of the safest and cheapest ways to travel while on your next trip.

-Many people will go the easy route and pick up a rental car at the airport.
+Many people will go the easy route and pick up a rental car with route plan software at the airport.
 This will work for those who have the money and inclination to drive a car in a new location, but there are others who are either unable or unwilling to pick up a rental.
 This may be due to their age, since many companies will not rent to anyone younger than 25, or because they simply cannot afford it.
 Luckily, many modern vacation packages will include car rentals in the initial plan.
 If you use this option, you’ll just need to make sure you have a license, are comfortable driving in a new place, and have all the proper paperwork filled out.
 Even if you don’t use a car the entire time, some packages will just include a rental for getting around after landing at the airport.

 In many places, a car might be a detriment to getting around.
 Especially in crowded cities, driving might take you a lot longer than just walking or taking the train or subway.
 Public transportation is excellent and very safe in many cities outside of the United States and in the U.S. Some of the great European capitals still have extremely narrow streets and it can be difficult to drive a car in these places.
 The metro system and the buses run like clockwork and are far less costly than a rental car and gasoline.
 Most of the sights and nightlife are located around popular metro stops, meaning you can have a very fulfilling experience going on foot and by public transit.